 – Water density = 1,000 kilograms per cubic meter/1 liter

+When water is denser than air, it’s harder to move your body through the water.
 You’re pushing and pulling through something that’s heavier than you’re used to moving through.
 And in essence, you’re moving weight around you when you swim!

 More Content for You: Why Competitive and Lap Swimmers Should Lift Weights

+Since water is heavier and denser, it takes more effort for you to move through.
+This puts a larger strain on the muscles in your body.
 This not only makes swimming harder but is also one of the reasons you burn more calories while swimming.

 5. Breath Control

 Swimming is one of the few sports that you have to hold your breath for large portions of the workout.
-And this is arguably one of the reasons why swimming is so hard for some individuals.
+And this is arguably one of the reasons why swimming is so hard for most individuals.

 It’s easy to argue that you can hold your breath for a minute or so while reading this.
 But it’s easier to hold your breath while doing nothing compared to working out.